 To code documents using fields linked by data point suggestions:

-When you are coding a document in the Contracts Viewer, your coding decisions will save on the parent master agreement by default .
+When you are coding a document in the Contracts Viewer, your coding decisions will save on the parent root agreement by default .
 If you would like a coding decision to save on a section document instead:

 You can create and save a new regular expression in the Contracts Viewer via the data points plane or via the search button and regular expression toggle.